 - Add the mince in batches and fry until everything is browned and well mixed.

-- Add the tomatoes, cover and cook in a preheated oven at 190°C/375°F/gas mark 5, for 20 minutes.
+- Add the tomatoes and bay leaves.
+Cover and cook in a preheated oven at 190°C/fan 170°C/375°F/gas mark 5, for 20 minutes.

-Courses Main Course
+- Category: Main Course

 Keywords: keema, keema recipe, keema matar, keema curry, keema mutton recipe, punjabi keema matar recipe, best keema matar recipe, lamb keema matar recipe, lamb keema, beef keema, keema curry

 this is my fevourite indian foor, thanks for sheering

 Keema matar is one of my favourites, excellent tips!!!